 He has presented research on diabetes care at national and international conferences and completed an MSc in medical science in 2010 with a thesis on diabetes management.
 Over 40% of men with diabetes are affected by testosterone deficiency and ED problems and for research in this field he has won a Diabetes UK primary care poster award.

 BMBS (Nottingham) MRCGP MSc BSLM Diplomate

 Dr Rainbow qualified in 2010 at Nottingham University and is an experienced GP, with interests including mental health and medical education.
 He specializes in men’s health, taking a holistic approach to help his patients understand and improve their wellbeing.

 He is also an expert in lifestyle medicine: evidence-based, clinical care that supports behavioural change through person-centered techniques to improve mental wellbeing, social connection, healthy eating, physical activity, sleep and minimisation of harmful substances and behaviours.

 Ed believes testosterone deficiency is an important and under-recognised issue, which when tackled effectively can help men to get themselves back to their normal selves.

 MD, FRCpath., MRCGP

-Founder of the Centre for Men’s Health, Professor Malcolm Carruthers, is a highly respected men’s health specialist and world authority on Testosterone Deficiency.
-Dr Carruthers is adjunct professor at the Alzheimer’s and Aging Department, Edith Cowan Unversity, Western Australia.
-Following his retirement from our clinical team in December 2017, Professor Carruthers continues to provide the Centre with briefing on the latest research in the field of men’s health.
+Founder of the Centre for Men’s Health, Professor Malcolm Carruthers, was a highly respected men’s health specialist and world authority on Testosterone Deficiency.
+Dr Carruthers was adjunct professor at the Alzheimer’s and Aging Department, Edith Cowan Unversity, Western Australia.
+Following his retirement from our clinical team in December 2017, Professor Carruthers continued to provide the Centre with briefing on the latest research in the field of men’s health.

-Alongside over 100 refereed papers in medical journals and editorials in the American Heart Journal and the Lancet he is the author of;
+Alongside over 100 refereed papers in medical journals and editorials in the American Heart Journal and the Lancet he was the author of;

 - ‘The Testosterone Revolution’ (published 2001),